SriramR474/Website_blocker_App/README.md

 Refresh -- click the refresh button to unblock all the websites whose block dates have been expired.

+Change Password -- Enter your old password in the (Password box) and your new password in the (New Password box).
+Then click Change password button.

 Close -- close the app

 (note: Since this app makes changes in the hosts file, it needs to Run as administrator all the time.